moorepants/eme185/content/pages/schedule.rst

 A02/A03  F Feb 22
 -------  -------------  ----------  ------------------------------------  ------------------  -----
 -------  -------------  ----------  ------------------------------------  ------------------  -----
-All      T Feb 26       Moore       3D Printing Guest Lecture                                 Microcontroller Assignment
+All      T Feb 26       EFL Staff   EFL Preparation Lecture                                   Microcontroller Assignment
 -------  -------------  ----------  ------------------------------------  ------------------  -----
 A03/A02  R/F F 28/M 1   Moore       `Microcontroller Tutorial`_ Pt |_| 2
 -------  -------------  ----------  ------------------------------------  ------------------  -----